 Biography

-Changho Suh is an Associate Professor and a Vice-Chair in the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST).
-He received the B.S. and M.S. degrees in Electrical Engineering from KAIST in 2000 and 2002 respectively, and the Ph.D. degree in Electrical Engineering and Computer Sciences from UC Berkeley in 2011, under the supervision of Prof. David Tse .
-From 2011 to 2012, he was a postdoctoral associate at the Research Laboratory of Electronics in MIT, working with Prof. Lizhong Zheng and Prof. Gregory W. Wornell .
-From 2002 to 2006, he had been with the Telecommunication R&D Center, Samsung Electronics.
+Changho Suh is a Professor of Electrical Engineering at KAIST.
+He received the B.S. and M.S. degrees in Electrical Engineering from KAIST in 2000 and 2002 respectively, and the Ph.D. degree in Electrical Engineering and Computer Sciences from UC Berkeley in 2011.
+From 2011 to 2012, he was a postdoctoral associate at the Research Laboratory of Electronics in MIT.
+From 2002 to 2006, he was with Samsung Electronics.

 Awards Received